cbuzard/Kbandfits/README.md

 # Kbandfits
-This repository contains code to normalize brown dwarf K band spectra and fit it in portions to lines.
+In this project, I analyzed infrared data from brown dwarfs to reveal how prevalent water and CO absorption was at different temperatures and pressures.
+To do so, I normalized low resolution brown dwarf K-band spectra and performed linear fits to the spectral portions absorbed by various molecular species.
+I used a Monte Carlo analysis to estimate the error on the linear fits.

 montecarlotest_2 defines function to fit K bands: